 Quality and consistency for manufacturing and supply of products is maintained through business systems accredited to ISO22000, FSSC22000 and ISO9001.
-Onsite analysis of product is completed in a laboratory approved by IANZ to ISO17025.
+Onsite analysis for product is completed in a laboratory where certain tests are accredited to ISO17025.
 Halal and Kosher accreditations along with HACCP food safety.

 All our manufactured food-grade products are approved for both Halal and Kosher as are Avongold and Crude Maize Oil.

 It is our objective to provide our customers with the best available products backed up by expert technical advice.